-Cherry tomatoes are fairly easy to grow even if you are new to gardening.
-They also need fewer days to mature than regular tomatoes, which is a big advantage if you live in a cold climate where the growing season is short, or if the temperatures in your zone get too high too early for the fruit to set during the summer.
+If you’ve ever popped a cherry tomato in your mouth right off the vine while it’s still warm from the sun, you know why these flavorful, bitesize delights are one of the most popular garden crops.
+Cherry tomatoes (Solanum lycopersicum var. cerasiforme) are fairly quick and easy to grow even if you are new to gardening.
+They need fewer days to mature than regular tomatoes.
+This is a big advantage if you live in a cold climate where the growing season is short or if the temperatures in your zone heat up too fast for the fruit to set during the summer.

 |Botanical Name||Solanum lycopersicum var. cerasiforme|